hannasm/ExpressiveReflectionDotnet/README.md

 # Versioning
-This is version 1.0.1 of the expressive reflection library.
+This is version 1.1.0 of the expressive reflection library.

-This package is available on github at: https://www.nuget.org/packages/ExpressiveReflection/1.0.1
+This package is available on github at: https://www.nuget.org/packages/ExpressiveReflection/1.1.0

-This is the initial release of this package

 # ExpressiveReflectionDotnet
 This is a .NET library for simplifying reflection / metadata programming and making